MichaelMelzer/JDA-Command-Parser/README.md

 	jdaBuilder.addEventListeners(complicatedHandler);

 This will result in two Guild Commands:
-- "!bot feed me cheese" -> "@MichiMPunkte is feeding on some cheese"
+- "!bot feed me cheese" -> "@MichiMPunkt is feeding on some cheese"
-- "!bot feed you bits" -> "That's some yummy bits!"
+- "!bot feed bot data" -> "That's some yummy data!"

 Where:
 - !bot = cue words for the handler